Configuring Connection Details

 4. Credential Profiles Files—The default location is at ~/.aws/credentials, which is shared by all AWS SDKs and the AWS CLI.

-5. Amazon EC2 Container Services—The credentials delivered through the Amazon EC2 container service if the AWS_CONTAINER_CREDENTIALS_RELATIVE_URI environment variable is set and and security manager has permission to access the variable.
+5. Amazon EC2 Container Services—The credentials delivered through the Amazon EC2 container service if the AWS_CONTAINER_CREDENTIALS_RELATIVE_URI environment variable is set and security manager has permission to access the variable.

 6. Instance Profile Credentials—These credentials are delivered through the Amazon EC2 metadata service.